Body

 London School of Economics & Political Science

-ST300: Regression and Generalised Linear Models
+ST300: Regression and Generalized Linear Models

-A solid coverage of the most important parts of the theory and application of regression models, generalised linear models and the analysis of variance.
+A solid coverage of the most important parts of the theory and application of regression models, generalized linear models and the analysis of variance.
 Analysis of variance models; factors, interactions, confounding.
 Multiple regression and regression diagnostics.
-Generalised linear models; the exponential family, the linear predictor, link functions, analysis of deviance, parameter estimation, deviance residuals.
+Generalized linear models; the exponential family, the linear predictor, link functions, analysis of deviance, parameter estimation, and deviance residuals.
 Model choice, fitting and validation.
 The use of a statistics package will be an integral part of the course.
 The computer workshops revise the theory and show how it can be applied to real datasets.

 STAT 410: LINEAR REGRESSION